 Substations: Better Unseen or Better Admired?

-All Articles, Substations
+All Articles, Transmission Structures

 Much attention has been focused on the appearance of overhead power lines.
 These often run great distances with numerous support structures and their environmental impact can be huge.